netwerk-digitaal-erfgoed/lod-aggregator/README.md

   --output {result file}
 ```

 The result file is an formal SHACL validation report written in Turtle and can be found in the `data` dir.
-See the [`shapes` dir](./shapes) for more info on the available shape files and tools available for developping and debugging.
+See the [shapes dir](./shapes) for more info on the available shape files and tools for testing and debugging shape files.

 ## Zip